-- Children enjoy warm, caring relationships with the childminder that support their independence and personal, social and emotional development. - The childminder builds positive relationships with parents and other agencies, exchanging and sharing information to support consistency in children's care and learning. - Children are provided with a stimulating environment and are motivated to learn, because the childminder successfully guides their learning through play as children develop their thinking and understanding. - The safeguarding and welfare requirements are well understood by the childminder.
-She implements her clear policies, which are embedded into daily routine, to safeguard children and ensure they are kept safe.
+- Children enjoy warm, caring relationships with the childminder that support their independence, personal, social and emotional development. - The childminder builds positive relationships with parents and other agencies, exchanging and sharing information to support their involvement in children's care and learning. - Children are provided with a stimulating environment and are motivated to learn, because the childminder successfully guides their learning through play.
+This helps children develop their thinking and understanding. - The safeguarding and welfare requirements are well understood by the childminder.
+She implements her clear policies which are embedded into daily routine, to ensure children are kept safe.